 As with any sale, you can negotiate the closing date with the buyer.

 Good!
 Of course many factors affect the odds of success – most notably, would anyone want this property with this payment?

 It has always been true that offering a property with financing, as is done with the Mortgage Payment Assignment Program, allows a property owner to sell a property FASTER and with a higher loan balance than any other method of selling a property.

 What if the buyer stops making the payments?

 If payments are missed, you have the right to foreclose on the property and get it back.
 In most cases it would be preferable, however, to call the buyer (or let the loan serving company do this) and try to resolve the situation, by telling the buyer to deed the property back using a deed-in-lieu, so that a foreclosure on them (and the destruction of their credit) is not necessary.

-In all cases if there is trouble with the buyer, call Dallas VIP Realty and we will be happy to help resolve the problem and/or get the property back so that we can quickly sell it again.
+In all cases if there is trouble with the buyer, call Dallas Houses for Cash and we will be happy to help resolve the problem and/or get the property back so that we can quickly sell it again.

 Question: What if the buyer trashes the property?

 Answer: The advantage of SELLING a property through the Mortgage Payment Assignment Program is that the buyers are actually buying the property and not renting.
 In most cases buyers have a pride in property ownership and care more for the property than renters.